ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/lorawan.md

 ```
 </details>

 #### set()

 This API allows the user to set the delay of the received window 2.
-The range of acceptable values is 2 to 15 seconds.
+The range of acceptable values is 2 to 15&nbsp;seconds.
 Whenever `RX 2 Delay` is updated, `RX 1 Delay` is also updated automatically.

 ```c
 api.lorawan.rx2dl.set(value)